i3creations/lambda-etl/README.md

 ### Lambda Handler

-The Lambda handler function is defined in `ops_api/lambda_handler.py`.
+The Lambda handler function is defined in `lambda_handler.py` at the project root.
 It adapts the main functionality of the OPS API to run in an AWS Lambda environment.

 ```python
 # Example event for the Lambda function